wsc2016/cmpt395-assignment-one/blog1.md

 From their website @ ROS.org:

->“The Robot Operating System (ROS) is a flexible framework for writing robot software.
-It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behaviour across a wide variety of robotic platforms.”
+>The Robot Operating System (ROS) is a flexible framework for writing robot software.
+It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behaviour across a wide variety of robotic platforms.

 I am choosing to install ROS because I have an interest in automated devices.
 From personal drones and manufacturing tools to the internet of things(IoT), a robust robot operating system will become more commonly required by a growing number of industries worldwide.